 Kibler, et al, (1988) Academic Integrity and Student Development: Legal Issues and Policy Perspectives.
 North Carolina: College Administrative Publications, Inc.

 Should the student have a concern or a complaint — an issue believed to have an adverse effect upon the student, someone else, or a group of students — the student may work to address that problem by first bringing the issue to the attention of the person(s) against whom the complaint is directed.
-Should resolution not be reached at that level, the issue must be presented, within ten school days of the issue in question, to the immediate supervisor of the person against whom the complaint is directed or to a Student Services Counselor who will, in a timely fashion, direct the student to the appropriate supervisor and then to the appropriate vice president.
-If no resolution is reached at the vice president's level, the student may appeal to the President of the College.
+Should resolution not be reached at that level, the issue must be presented, within ten school days of the issue in question, to the immediate supervisor of the person against whom the complaint is directed or to a Student Services Counselor who will, in a timely fashion, direct the student to the appropriate supervisor and then to the appropriate dean.
+If no resolution is reached at the dean's level, the student may appeal to the proper vice president.
 All decisions, notification of decisions and reasons for decisions shall be in writing.
 This procedure shall not apply to complaints filed on the basis of discrimination and/or sexual harassment.

 Policy on Anti-Discrimination/EEO